Jadyn Kim

 Where is your hometown?

 I would definitely say my hometown is Koreatown.
-But if you look on Google Maps, Koreatown is this square.
+But if you look at Google Maps, Koreatown is this square.
 There’s a boundary line, but actually, I live right outside of that line.
-It’s like a two- or three-minute drive into Koreatown so I could pretty much say that I live there.
+It’s like a two- or three-minute drive into Koreatown, so I could pretty much say that I live there.
 I actually did live in the middle of Koreatown, and then I moved out to go to a different school when I was in kindergarten.
 Here, you don’t find as many Korean people.
 I want to say it’s a suburban area because a couple blocks away there’s a big road.
 It is a residential area and a lot quieter than Koreatown.

 What are your thoughts on Koreatown?
 What is your favorite place in Koreatown?

 I love Koreatown.
 It’s where I grew up.
 My school is in Koreatown and it’s really small and has a bunch of Korean kids.
-All my friends live in Koreatown.
-I spent
+All of my friends live in Koreatown.
+I’ve spent my entire life here.
+Everything I do, from getting my haircut to buying groceries, is in Koreatown.
+I would say it’s my home.
+I love it; it’s full of rich culture, not only Korean culture, but also Latinx culture.
+As you live in Koreatown, you meet different people and experience a lot of different things.
+I think it’s cool.

 What was the hardest thing about starting up a new journalism club?

-It was really difficult, because the people that I was starting it with had no experience in journalism.
-At first, we were arguing about how many pages it should be, how it should be formatted, what paper we should use to print it, things like that.
-We were considering only the smallest details.
-Eventually, we ended up not printing it at all due to COVID.
-We had to take nothing and make it into something, so it was difficult to put it all together.
-But, now we’re getting it out every month.
 Our club is completely student-run.
 There’s pretty much no teacher involvement.
 Admins do look over it at the end to make sure that there’s nothing insensitive or something that doesn’t reflect our school values.
 But other than that, from start to finish, we basically run, schedule, and put out everything.
 I think in total we have around 20 people — photographers, designers, editors, and writers.
 We have around six writers, so we tend to write around six articles.
 Sometimes if there’s a special event that we need to cover, like the Black Lives Matter protests, we’ll have somebody write more than one article because it’s an important event.
 It really depends on what’s going on that month.

 How’d you find out about KSP?

-If you do become a journalist in the future, do you think you’ll focus more on Koreatown or other places?
+If you become a journalist in the future, do you think you’ll focus more on Koreatown or other places?

 How has quarantine changed you?

+It’s changed me in two main ways.
+The first way is that I’ve turned from an introvert into an extrovert.
+Before quarantine started, I hung out with my friends a lot, but being around people would still drain me, and then I would want to be alone.
 But a few months after quarantine started and we stopped going to school, I wasn’t able to see any of my friends.
 Now it’s been almost a year since we’ve been in quarantine.
-I think my personality has sort of done a 180, in terms of how I’ll jump at any chance to go out.
+I think my personality has sort of done a 180 in terms of how I’ll jump at any chance to go out.

-I really have no occasion to go out other than the market.
+I really have no occasion to go out other than to the market.
 The other day I had to beg my parents to take me to the beach because I wanted to see the ocean.
 If I didn’t do that, then I wouldn’t be able to go out at all.
 I miss my friends a lot, and I really want to be back at school in person.
-So, that’s one way that this experience has changed me.
+That’s one way that this experience has changed me.

 What have you learned from this experience overall?